axel-andersson/action-functions-deploy/README.md

 ### Setting up functions

-A basic setup guide of Firebase Functions can be found [in the Firebase Functions docs](https://firebase.google.com/docs/functions/get-started?gen=2nd#node.js).
+A setup guide of Firebase Functions can be found [in the Firebase Functions docs](https://firebase.google.com/docs/functions/get-started?gen=2nd#node.js).

 - If you've NOT set up Functions, run this version of the command from the root of your local directory: